amnapir/amnapir.github.io/content/_index.md

               * Served on various committees, including exams, thesis, event management, and disciplinary and national accreditation committees.
               * Developed curriculum and learning materials to enhance educational outcomes.
               * Mentored students, fostering their academic and professional growth.

-        - title: Intern
-          company: Zenseact AB
-          company_url: ''
-          company_logo: org-x
-          location: Sweden
-          date_start: '2021-09-01'
-          date_end: '2021-12-02'
-          description: |2-
-              *   * Were part of several trams, where.
-Learned how the agile team work and how Requirements flow,and identified  what are the best practices and what are the challanges comnpany face
-              * got my hands on the tools familiar with the tools such as , system weaver, confluance, jira and DOORs.

         - title: QA Engineer